Data-driven marketing is marketing today. Pure and simple.

-But when you hear most CMOs talk about growing their data-driven marketing strategies today, they typically refer to more intricate, customer-centric use cases:
+When you hear most CMOs talk about growing their organizations’ respective data-driven marketing strategies today, they typically refer to more intricate, customer-centric use cases:

-- Utilizing individual-level customer data to bolster their personalization and individualization across channels (e.g., social media and PPC ads, email campaigns)
+- Utilize individual-level customer data to bolster their individualized and personalized marketing across channels (e.g., social media ads, email marketing campaigns).

-- Enhancing the on-site customer experience for their known and anonymous visitors through conversion rate optimization tactics like on-site dialogues
+- Enhance the on-site customer experience for known and anonymous visitors through conversion rate optimization tactics like on-site landing page dialogues.

-- Merging customer journey analytics data into a centralized database to more capably track the typical path buyers take when purchasing products or services
+- Merge customer journey analytics tools data into a central database to more capably track the typical path buyers take when purchasing products or services.

-- Orchestrating custom-tailored lifecycle marketing geared toward individual customers by tracking their micro touchpoints and interactions at a granular level
+- Orchestrate custom-tailored lifecycle marketing geared toward individual customers by tracking their micro touchpoints and interactions at a granular level.

 What do all of these data-oriented techniques have in common?

 They all entail data liberation.
 That is, they involve the real-time activation of relevant, accurate first-party data to better engage and convert contacts at various lifecycle stages.

-The problem is some of these CMOs and their teams still rely on a mix of first- and third-party data (or, worse, mostly the latter) to guide everything from their retargeting campaigns and lookalike audience development to predictive modeling.
+The problem is some of these CMOs and their teams still rely on a mix of first- and third-party data to execute core tactics (e.g., retargeting campaigns, lookalike modeling).

-It’s the data-driven marketing leaders, however, who have seen the light, so to speak, and smartly turned their attention entirely to first-party data to accelerate their customer engagement programs and, in turn, their ROI.
+It’s data-driven marketing leaders, however, who solely utilize first-party data to accelerate their customer engagement programs and, in turn, their ROI.

-In fact, these executives solve another longstanding marketing problem by primarily (or solely) employing first-party data, per Gartner Distinguished VP Analyst Andrew Frank.
+In fact, these executives solve another longstanding marketing problem by employing first-party data, per Gartner Distinguished VP Analyst Andrew Frank.
+His recommendation?:

-And these team leaders have reaped the rewards for this shift.
+And these execs (and their growth-focused teams) have reaped the rewards for this shift.

 Data-driven decision-making enhanced with real-time, single customer view

-The same consulting firm, however, also discovered the single customer view was vital to data-driven marketing success — but that few brands have achieved such a view:
+The same consulting firm, however, also discovered the single customer view was vital to data-driven marketing success.
+But few brands have achieved such a view: